 The third inside sheave is not used, so we have lost the 600 RPM and 2000 RPM speeds.
 I have paid attention throughout this project to the speeds that I used, and I have yet to use the 600 RPM setting.
 If you positively, absolutely must have 600 RPM, it takes three minutes to reinstall the original pulley.

-Cut a piece of 1-1/2" by 1-1/2" by 3/16" angle about 3" long.
-Centered along one edge cut a notch a quarter inch or so wide, about half way through.
-In the other leg, drill two Nr F' holes.
-Drill Nr 7 and tap coresponding holes in the backing plate that carries the countershaft, belt tensioner and such.
+Cut a piece of 1-1/2″ by 1-1/2″ by 3/16″ angle about 3″ long.
+Centered along one edge cut a notch a quarter inch or so wide, about halfway through.
+In the other leg, drill two Nr F’ holes.
+Drill Nr 7 and tap corresponding holes in the backing plate that carries the countershaft, belt tensioner and such.
 Alignment is such that the dog pin on the ring gear catches in the notch.
 If there is any slight misalignment in the planetaries, the ring gear will try to follow it.
 If the locking dog is tight, the gearing will bind up, causing irregular speed.
-Too, with angle cut gears, the ring gear will track left or right depending on direction of rotation.
-This arrangment allows the ring gear to ride loose.
+Too, with angle cut gears, the ring gear will track left or right depending on the direction of rotation.
+This arrangement allows the ring gear to ride loose.

 I drilled and tapped two extra holes in the angle bracket.
 It makes a convenient place to store the extra bolts removed from the pulley when changing ranges.

 To run direct (1:1), remove the bolt threaded into the ring gear.
 Install three bolts through the pulley face into the planetary gear bushings.
-Spindle speeds are the stock Grizzley numbers:
+Spindle speeds are the stock Grizzly numbers:

 To run reduction (3.2:1), remove the dog bolts from the pulley face.
 Rotate the ring gear such that a bolt may be threaded into the ring gear through the notched angle.
 It is crude, loose and simple.
 And it works very, very well.